 - Personal adviser services.
 A personal adviser creates a custom investment plan for you, reviews your portfolio quarterly, and is available by phone, email or video chat to answer any questions.
 Advisers charge an annual service fee rather than a commission — $3 for every $1,000 invested.

 - Reduced commissions.
-Pay lower commissions and transaction fees on all stock and non-Vanguard EFT trades.
+Pay lower commissions and transaction fees on all stock and non-Vanguard ETF trades.

 - Canceled service fees.
 No account service fees on most account types.